-Proxy Gabe Hardisty: Contractors, \$65,000, the other page you have another contractors for \$297,000.
-What are all these contractors?
+Proxy Gabe Hardisty: Contractors, \$65,000; the other page you have another contractors for \$297,000.
+What's all these contractors?

-A/Executive Director Patrick Scott: One of them would be Laura Pitkanen, working on drafting.
-Then we have Petr Cizek, making contribution to the land use planning, and then we supplement what the land use planning rates are.
+A/Executive Director Patrick Scott: One of them would be Laura Pitkanen working on drafting then we have Petr Cizek, making contribution to the Land Use Planning and then we supplement what the Land Use Planning rates are.
 There are a number of short term contracts that are issued for specific work.
-For example, we had work done on interim measures.
-It's a variety of things; we pull the contract money together, and use it for specific matters.
+For example, we had work done on Interim Measures.
+It's a variety of things; we pull the contract money together and use it for specific matters.

-The next budget you see is the interim resource development agreement.
+The next budget you see is the Interim Resource Development Agreement.
 This \$150,000 is result of the IMA.
-It's broken down into wages, benefits, cash grants, and contractors, training capacity development, materials and supplies, travel, accommodation, mileage, per diem, and administration fees.
-We pull monies to make meetings, so if we have special workshops like last fall, brought the leaders together, we had it here.
-The cover the cost of that meeting, we would use the money from different budgets.
+It's broken down into wages, benefits, cash grants, contractors, training, capacity development, materials and supplies, travel, accommodation, mileage, per diem and administration fees.
+We pull monies to make meetings.
+If we have special workshops like last fall, brought the leaders together, the cost to cover that meeting, we would use the money from different budgets.

 The next one is the Gathering Strength Proposal.
-It supports the negotiations process, the elders committee, specifically the constitutional and community governments work that goes on, language.
+It supports the negotiations process, the Elders committee, specifically the constitutional and community governments work that goes on, language.
 Coming back to Stanley's concern, there was no longer money available for each community to be funded, we included a request some monies to hire a field worker, to work with each of the communities to make sure there is more consultation flow into the communities.

-You will see a breakdown of the budget the total is \$700,000, the summary at the top \$190,000 for negotiations sessions.
+You will see a breakdown of the budget; the total is \$700,000.
+The summary at the top, \$190,000 for negotiations sessions.

-Chief Jim Antoine: I'd like to address the Treaty Conference item because last summer at the assembly in Jean Marie, there was a resolution to hold a Treaty Conference in 2010 in LKFN in the fall.
-The reason for that is, we had an earlier discussion about Treaty.
-It's been 11 years since this whole Dehcho Process started; we've gone down the line.
-The other standing of Dene people is they stand on the treaty.
-This Dehcho Process or Comprehensive Claim, it's based on the Treaty.
-There is a formal negotiation going on with the federal and territorial government.
-At the same time at the community level.
+Chief Jim Antoine: I'd like to address the Treaty Conference item because last summer at the assembly in Jean Marie there was a resolution to hold a Treaty Conference in 2010 in LKFN in the fall.
+The reason for that is we had an earlier discussion about Treaty.
+It's been eleven years since this whole Dehcho Process started.
+The understanding of Dene people is they stand on the Treaty.
+So this Dehcho Process or Comprehensive Claim is based on the Treaty.
+There are formal negotiations going on with the federal and territorial government at the same time, at the community level.

-Gabe Hardisty; I guess this is why I go back to 1993 Declaration.
-We're supposed to be on step ahead of the government and that has never happened.
-The elders' understanding of the Treaty rights is more powerful than anything.
-My feeling today looking at the whole territorial government, there's not treaty.
-Everything has been turned over to the territorial government with out consulting us.
-Our treaty houses that we've been asking to buy your own treaty house again.
-This is the reason why we want to have a treaty conference.
-All the health, education, housing and hunting, they are getting away from it, it's washing down to nothing now.
+Proxy Gabe Hardisty; I guess this is why I go back to 1993 Declaration.
+We're supposed to be one step ahead of the government and that has never happened.
+The Elders' understanding of the Treaty rights is more powerful than anything.
+My feelings today, looking at the whole territorial government, there's no Treaty.
+Everything has been turned over to the territorial government without consulting us.

+All the health, education, housing and hunting, there getting away from it, it's washing down to nothing now.
 We let that happen.
-Sometimes I think about this whole deal, what the hell are we doing here?
+Sometimes, I think about this whole deal, what the hell are we doing here?
 I've been involved since 1972.
-The elders used to stand up to the treaty rights and talk about everything.
+The Elders used to stand up to the Treaty rights and talk about everything.
 There's nothing now, nobody talks about it anymore.
-What's going to happen in the next 5 to 100 years?
-It could be done, lets do it.
-It's really hurting me, that nothing happened.
-A motion was made in the assembly, nobody carries it out.
-I think we should get something done, and have this meeting and deal with our treaty rights.
+What's going to happen in the next 50 to 100 years?
+Its really hurting me that nothing happened.
+A motion was made in the assembly and nobody carried it out.
+This is why we are not getting anywhere.
+I think we should get something done and have this meeting and deal with our Treaty rights.